-- Be responsible college citizens, respecting the rights and freedoms of others, individual differences, and diversity;
+- Be responsible college citizens, respecting the dignity, rights and freedoms of others, individual diﬀerences, and diversity.

 - Practice academic honesty.
-Students shall not cheat, plagiarize, steal examinations or course material, knowingly furnish false information to the college, or forge, alter, or misuse college documents, records, or identification;
+Students shall not cheat, plagiarize, or steal examinations or course material.

-- Assist the educational process.
-Students shall not obstruct or disrupt teaching or other authorized college activities and functions on college-controlled property or in the community.
-Students shall not have unauthorized entry to or use of college facilities or block access to or egress from such areas;
+- Not make unauthorized entry to or use of college facilities or block access to or egress from such areas.

-- Respect individual dignity.
-Students shall not participate in physical or verbal abuse or behave in a manner which threatens or endangers the health or safety of any person on college-controlled property or at functions sponsored or supervised by the college.
-Students shall not participate in sexual or other harassment of any member of the college community, or display conduct which is disorderly, lewd or obscene;
+- Not participate in physical or verbal abuse or behave in a manner that threatens or endangers the health or safety of any person on college premises or at college- sponsored functions.
+Students shall not participate in sexual or other harassment of any member of the college community, or display conduct that is disorderly, lewd, or obscene.

 - Respect the property of others.
-Students shall not steal or damage college property or that of a member of the college community or a visitor to college facilities;
+Students shall not steal or damage college property or that of a member of the College community or a visitor to the College.

-- Use college supplies, equipment and funds only as authorized by college staff;
+- Use college supplies, equipment, and funds only as authorized by College employees.

-- Not use, possess, or distribute alcoholic beverages, illegal drugs, firearms, explosives, dangerous chemicals, substances, instruments, or other weapons or items which can be used to inflict bodily harm or damage on college-controlled property or at functions sponsored or supervised by the college.
-In certain instances, pre-approval may be granted for in-class display or demonstration;
+- Not use, possess, or distribute alcoholic beverages, illegal drugs, firearms, explosives, dangerous chemicals, substances, instruments, or other weapons or items that can be used to inﬂict bodily harm or material damage on college premises or at college-sponsored functions.
+Exception: prior written approval may be requested by the College for in-class display or demonstration; see “Marijuana, Alcohol, and Controlled Substances” in the Student Handbook.

-- Comply with the directions of college officials acting in the performance of their duties.
-Students shall not violate college policies or regulations, including those regarding student organization.
-Refrain from tobacco use in all campus buildings.
-Use of tobacco products is permitted only in designated areas.
+- Comply with directions of college officials acting in the performance of their duties, including requests to provide identification.
+Students shall not violate college policies or regulations, nor any local, state, or federal laws or regulations.

-- Students shall not have cell phones, pagers, PDA’s or other electronic devices on audio response while in classrooms, the LRC, or other learning environments.
+- Not have cell phones, pagers, or other electronic devices on audible response while in classrooms, the Learning Resource Center, or other learning environments.

 Expressive Conduct Guidelines